-The administrator can configure many options to control the usage of disk space in the OfficeServ 7100 voicemail.
+The administrator can configure many options to control the usage of disk space in the OfficeServ 7030 voicemail.
 These options include setting the maximum number of messages a mailbox can take, the maximum greeting length a subscriber can record, and the maximum length of messages left by a caller.
 The administrator can even configure an entire mailbox to be automatically deleted after a certain period of time.
 These options help to more efficiently manage message storage space and prevent abuse of the system.
-The maximum voice mail message length capability is 2.5 hours.